ngs-docs/angus/diff-ex-and-viz.md

                                 design = ~condition)
 ```

 Note: DESeq stores virtually all information associated with your experiment in one specific R object, called DESeqDataSet.
 This is, in fact, a specialized object of the class “SummarizedExperiment".
-This, in turn,is a container where rows (rowRanges()) represent features of interest (e.g. genes, transcripts, exons) andcolumns represent samples (colData()).
+This, in turn,is a container where rows (rowRanges()) represent features of interest (e.g. genes, transcripts, exons) and columns represent samples (colData()).
 The actual count data is stored in theassay()slot.

 After running this command, you should see red output messages that look
 something like this: